-To grant this permission to the Target Exchange Account, complete the following steps:
+To grant this permission to an account, complete the following steps:

-- 1. In the Active Directory Users and Computers snap-in, right-click the domain name (in our example, targetdomain), and then click Properties. - 2.
-On the Security tab, click Add and select the Target Exchange Account (in our example, QMM_Trg_Ex). - Select the Target Exchange Account, and then check the Allow box for the Read permission in the Permissions box. - 4.
+- 1. In the Active Directory Users and Computers snap-in, right-click the domain name, and then click Properties. - 2.
+On the Security tab, click Add and select the account. - 3.
+Select the account, and then check the Allow box for the Read permission in the Permissions box. - 4.
 Click the Advanced button.
 In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - 5.
-In the Permission Entry dialog box, select This object and all descendant (child) objects from the Apply to drop-down list.
+In the Permission Entry dialog box, select This object and all descendant (child) objects from the

+Apply to drop-down list.